 Reaching into his bag, the man took out a small music player he had been saving for a special occasion.
 The battery was nearly dead and there was no power anywhere, no way to recharge the damn thing.
-Then he took out a chocolate chip cookie, still wrapped in its original silver packaging.
+Then he took a chocolate chip cookie, still wrapped in its original silver packaging.
 He stared at it for a full minute before breaking it in half and giving one piece to his four-legged friend.

 “Go on, eat it.
 You look a bit on the thin side you know.”

 He watched as the dog chomped on the cookie, chewing loudly and licking the crumbs off the ground.
-Then he ate his piece with his eyes closed.
+He ate his piece with his eyes closed.
 The expiry date was several years old but it still tasted better than anything he had eaten that month.